kam-hak/ScientificComputationFinal_spaCy/README.md

 ***MUST download data prior to continuing***

-Once downloaded, unzip the download into your downloaded repository.
+Once downloaded, unzip the download into your downloaded repository under 'Scientist_Rebellion' folder.
 Data "0425_to_0703_ScientistRebellionCombinedTweets.csv" can be downloaded: <https://www.kaggle.com/datasets/bwandowando/scientist-rebellion-and-related-tweets-dataset?select=0425_to_0703_ScientistRebellionCombinedTweets.csv.gzip>

 Data uploaded by "BwandoWando".